Beckhoff-USA-Community/TC_EventVideoPlayback/Documentation/docs/GettingStarted/Introduction.md

 # Introduction

-This site serves as reference documentation for the TwinCAT Event Driven Playback Project.
+This site serves as reference documentation for the TwinCAT Event Video Playback Project.

 #### What is TcEventVideoPlayback and why would I use it?